davidk/docker-slic3r-prusa3d/README.md

-# docker-slic3r-prusa3d
+# docker-prusaslicer

-This repository tracks [Prusa3D's Slic3r fork](https://github.com/prusa3d/PrusaSlicer) and triggers a Docker hub build when releases are tagged there.
+This repository tracks [Prusa3D's PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) and triggers a Docker hub build when releases are tagged there.
 The files here contain the Dockerfile and supporting scripts.

 To grab and run this (built on the Docker hub):